We take security and compliance seriously at SalesLoft. We work with industry-leading providers to ensure that your data is safe and secure.

-SalesLoft’s products run on world class infrastructure hosted at Amazon data centers running on Amazon Web Service (AWS) technology.
-Amazon data centers provide physical security 24/7, state of the art fire suppression, redundant utilities and biometric devices to ensure that our customers’ data is safe and secure.
+SalesLoft is hosted at Amazon and Google data centers, running on Amazon Web Service and Google Cloud Platform technology.
+These data centers provide physical security 24/7, state of the art fire suppression, redundant utilities, and biometric devices to ensure your data is safe.

-Your data is protected between you and our systems.
-We take multiple steps to prevent eavesdropping between you and our systems, as well as within our infrastructure.
+We take several steps to protect your data and prevent eavesdropping between your systems and ours.
 All network traffic runs over SSL/HTTPS, the most common and trusted communications protocol on the Internet.

 We’re relentlessly updating our systems to protect your data.
-Our virtual systems are replaced on a regular basis with new, patched systems.
-System configuration and consistency are maintained using a combination of configuration management, up-to-date images and continuous deployment.
+We regularly replace our virtual systems with new, patched ones.
+We maintain system consistency using a combination of configuration management, up-to-date images, and continuous deployment.

 Only people who need access, get access.
-Production system access is limited to key members of the SalesLoft engineering team and passwords are expressly forbidden.
-At a minimum, authentication requires two factors including asymmetric RSA public/private keys and a time-based crypto token.
+We limit production-system access to key members of the SalesLoft engineering team and expressly forbid passwords.

 Don’t just take our word that our systems are secure.
 We don’t.
 Even though we’ve designed secure systems and procedures, we regularly perform security tests to identify and remediate potential vulnerabilities.

-We’re watching to find misuse or occasional problems.
-Logging is a critical component to SalesLoft infrastructure.
+Logging is a critical component to SalesLoft infrastructure, and we’re monitoring the platform to identify any misuse or problems.
 Logging is used extensively for application troubleshooting and investigating issues.
 Logs are streamed in realtime and over secure channels to a centralized logging service.